-The Ottawa County Historical Society presents a Civil War era camp, presented by members of the 14th Ohio Volunteer Infantry.
+The Ottawa County Historical Society presents a Civil War-era camp, presented by members of the 14th Ohio Volunteer Infantry.
 The 73rd Ohio Volunteer Infantry Regiment Band will give hourly performances of period military music.

-Docents will provide tours of the historic house that once belonged to Benajah Wolcott, first keeper of the Lighthouse.
+Docents will provide tours of the historic house that once belonged to Benajah Wolcott, the first keeper of the Lighthouse.
 Period fare, including hot bean soup and cornbread, will be available as well as hearth-cooking demonstrations.

 The Wolcott House is one of the oldest surviving homes in Ottawa County and a home to the first three Marblehead Lighthouse keepers.
 The Ottawa County Historical Society will offer free docent-guided tours on the day of the festival, as well as have Ohio 14th Volunteer Infantry (OVI) re-enactors and the 73rd OVI Regiment Band onsite.
 The gift shop and museum will be open.